CVOR Travel Nurse Jobs in Indiana

 CVOR Travel Nurse Pay in Indiana

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+• Competitive weekly pay in the current market range above, structured as taxable wages alongside tax-free stipends

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+• Tax-free housing stipend that lands in your account directly.
+You choose and book your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+• Tax-free meals and incidentals (M&IE) stipend as standard

 • Health, dental, and vision insurance

-• Travel reimbursement to and from your assignment
+• Travel reimbursement each way, out to the assignment and back

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+• Call pay on top of base, a real line item in CVOR since nearly every contract carries call

 • Completion bonuses on select contracts and a 401(k) with contribution options